Fundraising Tips, Tools & Ideas

 PRO TIP: Donate to yourself first.
 It will encourage others to give.

-• Only funds raised through midnight, Monday, September 27, 2021, will count towards earning an incentive: the jersey or quarter-zip for raising $1000, or select official gear for raising $250.
+• Only funds raised through midnight, Monday, September 26, 2022, will count towards earning an incentive: the jersey or quarter-zip for raising $1000, or select official gear for raising $250.

-• Only funds raised by noon on Tuesday, September 21, 2021 are counted towards recognition as a Top Fundraising Team or Individual during Lobo Cancer Challenge weekend, on September 24 or 25.
+• Only the funds raised by noon on Tuesday, September 20, 2022 are counted towards recognition as a Top Fundraising Team or Individual at the Kickoff Celebration on September 23, 2022.